chesahkalu/azure_administrator/virtual_network.md

 - Understanding of Azure fundamentals
 - An Azure account with an active subscription (Free tier is enough).
 Sign up or login to your Azure account [here](https://azure.microsoft.com/en-us/free/)
-- Basic knowledge of networking concepts
+- Basic knowledge of networking concepts including subnets and IP(Internet Protocol) addresses.

 ## Overview